RULES AND REGULATIONS FOR THE TML 50 Ball Cricket

-6.4 Only two Fielders will be allowed in this fielding area for the Super Over.
+6.4 Only two Fielders will be allowed in this fielding area for the Super 10.

 7.2 The fielding team players are restricted to areas within the field.

-7.3 The over can either be bowled or thrown.
+7.3 These 10 balls can either be bowled or thrown.

 7.4 Boundaries remain two (2) and four (4) runs respectively.